dmatveev/opencv/doc/tutorials/gapi/table_of_content_gapi.markdown

     *Author:* Orest Chura

-    This is a tutorial where a computer vision algorithm (that includes an inference of several networks and a videostream processing pipeline and can be described as a graph) is implemented with G-API using provided features such as Inference-API, Streaming-API and an implementation of custom G-API kernels.
+    This is a tutorial where a Computer Vision/Deep Learning algorithm (that includes an inference of several networks and a videostream processing pipeline and can be described as a graph) is implemented with G-API using provided features which allow, for instance, to infer topologies or to run a G-API pipeline on a video stream.